-Next, I found the center point in the shelf and the center point in each of the four corners and I started by taping off one large “X” and I cut each piece of tape (as shown below) to ensure clean angles throughout the pattern.
+Next, I found the center point in the shelf and the center point in each of the four corners.
+I started by taping off one large “X” and I cut each piece of tape (as shown below) to ensure clean angles throughout the pattern.

 I did this until I ended up with the complete pattern.
-This may look tedious but it really wasn’t that bad.
-Once this was done I ran my fingers across all of the tape lines to make sure the spray paint wouldn’t seep through.
+This may look tedious, but it really wasn’t that bad.
+I ran my fingers across all of the tape lines to make sure the spray paint wouldn’t seep through.

 This cart was truly transformed.

-This cart can be used as an end table or an accent table but it would also make a great bar cart.
+It can be used as an end table or an accent table.
+It would also make a great bar cart.

 I decided to photograph this cart at the beautiful and historic home of my good friends Shannon and Mark.

-I knew exactly where I wanted to place the cart in their home and can you see why?
+I knew exactly where I wanted to place the cart in their home, and can you see why?
 Just awesome.
-I love the modern chairs and the great black & white pictures of Cleveland!
+I love the modern chairs and the great black and white pictures of Cleveland!